100% Employee Owned, Founded 1954

 Due to the high levels of speed and accuracy, barcodes can improve overall production efficiency by automating tracking and identification tasks

-Applications of Barcodes and RFID in Automation
+Applications of Barcodes and RFID in Industrial Automation

 Some of these applications include: